210 South Walnut Street

 2. Is BATP a United Way Agency?

 Yes.
-This affiliation brings opportunities for staff and volunteer training, multi-agency networking, peer collaboration and in-kind community support.
+This affiliation brings opportunities for staff and volunteer training, multi-agency networking, peer collaboration, and community support.

 3. Is BATP in good standing with the Better Business Bureau?

 Yes.
-Furthermore, we welcome questions regarding the financial reports of the agency and pride ourselves on maintaining effective fiscal management.
+We welcome questions regarding the financial reports of the agency and pride ourselves on maintaining effective fiscal management.
 BATP has been recognized for over a decade by the Better Business Bureau with an Award of Excellence-Winner of Distinction.

 4. How long has BATP been in existence?